Eligibility

 THE SOLICITOR APPRENTICESHIP PROGRAMME

-During your first four years as a Solicitor Apprentice, you will rotate annually through a range of practice areas, which could include Corporate and M&A, Financing, CompetitionDisputes and InvestigationsFinancial RegulationPensions, Employment and IncentivesReal EstateTechnology, Digital, Data and IP, Tax and Sustainability and Climate Change.
-This will allow you to gain a wealth of knowledge and experience whilst studying at university one day per week towards your undergraduate law degree.
+During your first four years as a Solicitor Apprentice, you will rotate annually through a range of practice areas, which could include Corporate and M&A, Financing, CompetitionDisputes and InvestigationsFinancial RegulationPensions, Employment and IncentivesReal Estate and ProjectsTechnology, Digital, Data and IP, Tax and Sustainability.
+This will allow you to gain a wealth of knowledge and a wide breadth experience whilst studying at BPP University one day per week towards your undergraduate law degree.

-During the final two years of the programme, you will join the trainee rotation, meaning that you will move into one of the above practice areas every six months.
-You will also attend university one day per week to study for the SQE.
-Secondment opportunities may be available to apprentices in the latter stages of the apprenticeship programme.
+Towards the latter part of the programme, you will join the trainee rotations, moving to a new practice area every three - six months.
+You will also continue to attend BPP University to study for your degree and then the SQE.
+Both UK and international secondment opportunities may be available in the latter stages of the apprenticeship programme.

 SALARY AND BENEFITS